How does wild basil taste?

-Basil is the most important spice of the Italian cuisine.
-It refines a simple tomato salad, tomato mozzarella, Margherita pizza and salads.
-Pesto alla Genovese is made of this fine herb.
-Herewith you can also spice up chicken.
-Mix together some soft butter, crush 1 clove of garlic, breadcrumbs, grated lemon zest, salt, pepper and 1 tb of basil.
-Mix well and stuff under the skin of a chicken, before cooking in the oven.
+Basil is an essential spice in Italian cuisine, and it refines a simple tomato salad, tomato - mozzarella, margarita pizza, and also salads.
+This excellent herb is the main ingredient to make the famous pesto alla Genovese.
+Put some soft butter, one clove of garlic crushed, breadcrumbs, grated lemon peel, salt, pepper, and one teaspoon of Ocimum basilicum, well mixed under the skin of a chicken before cooking in the oven.
 Simply delicious.

-Its aroma also harmonizes with a carpaccio of sardines.
+Its aroma also harmonizes with a sardine carpaccio.

-In addition basil flavors, veal and lamb, as well as fish such as scallops and seafood.
-Generally, it goes well with the following dishes: tomatoes, salads, salad dressings, pesto for pasta, eggplant, peas, eggs, potatoes, cheese, cucumbers, Qark, olives and rice.
+It also flavors veal and lamb, or fish such as scallops and seafood.
+In general, it goes well with the following dishes: tomatoes, salads, salad dressings, as a pesto for pasta, eggplants, peas, eggs, potatoes, cheese, cucumber, curd cheese, olives, and rice.

-You can also make a basil tea by pouring 1 tsp of basil in a cup of boiling water.
-It calms nerves, makes you sweat and dissolves mucus.
+You can also make yourself a king herb tea: pour 1 tsp of the herb in a cup with boiling water.
+It calms, is diaphoretic and expectorant.